dhilst/dhilst.github.io/_posts/2019-12-18-mount-local-dir-on-remote-server-sshfs.md

 tags: [sshfs, devel]
 ---

-# How to mount local folder on remote system through sshfs

 You need first create a tunnel from a remote port to your 22 port.
 Then you use this port for doing the reversed sshfs